Getting Started with GitHub Copilot #2

 pass

-# Prompt v Copilot Chat:
+# Prompt in Copilot Chat:

 def load_data(data):